manhph2211/Self-Supervised-Distillation/README.md

 DINO is such an impressive model that utilizes the superpower of both self-supervised learning and distillation applying for vision transformer models.
 Some of main points of [the paper](https://arxiv.org/abs/2104.14294):

 - There is NO supervision at all.
 This is an self-supervised learning task which is quite similar with contrastive learning except some small modifications.
-Loss function here is a standard cross-entropy loss.
+Global and local augmentation is specified in each branch.
+Also, loss function here is a standard cross-entropy loss.

 - When we deal with knowledge distillation, usually we mimic the output of a larger model as the teacher to compress the student.
 We can use both soft-label and hard-label to combine loss terms and enjoy the benefit of semi-supervised learning.
 Well, here DINO does not need labels and the teacher and student have the same network but different weights, sharing through Expotential Moving Avarage.